 The truth is, most of us didn’t start as confident campers.
 Getting used to the outdoors and sleeping outside can be downright scary!

-A big obstacle for many of us is the thought of abandoning a strong and sturdy home for a fabric tent.
+A big obstacle for many of us is abandoning a strong and sturdy home for a fabric tent.
 How could a small fabric enclosure possibly protect us?
-Is sleeping in a tent safe?
+Is It Safe to Sleep In A Tent?

 We will talk about safety tips pertaining to weather, animals, and people to give you peace of mind while camping.